-The acceptance route with the following values attached to placed applications.

-Firm Choice: where the applicant has been accepted to their first choice.
-Insurance choice: where the applicant has been accepted to their second choice.

-Main Scheme Clearing: where an applicant was unsuccessful in the main scheme (i.e. applied before 30 June) and subsequently found a place using Clearing.

-Direct Clearing: where the applicant has applied via Clearing without an initial application through the main scheme.

-Adjustment: where applicants who have met and exceeded the conditions of their firm choice choose to take up an alternative offer - introduced in 2009.

-Extra: where applicants who held no offers after using all of their main scheme choices, make additional choices.

-RPA: where an application is submitted to UCAS by an institution when an unconditional firm has already been offered and accepted by the applicant.
+Acceptance route is the route which a placed application has been accepted through, and can have the following values:

+- Firm choice where the applicant has been accepted to their first choice. - Insurance choice where the applicant has been accepted to their second choice. - Main scheme Clearing where an applicant was unsuccessful in the main scheme (i.e. applied before 30 June) and subsequently found a place using Clearing. - Direct Clearing where the applicant has applied through Clearing without an initial application through the main scheme. - Adjustment where applicants who have met and exceeded the conditions of their firm choice choose to take up an alternative offer (introduced in 2009). - Extra where applicants who hold no offers after using all of their main scheme choices can make additional choices. - RPA where an application is submitted to UCAS by a course provider when an unconditional firm place has already been offered and accepted by the applicant.

-Please note: 'Insurance choice' and 'Firm choice' values are based on the applicant's response to an offer as-at June deadline.
-There are 10,000 to 20,000 acceptances to a main scheme choice each year where the applicant has not responded, or is awaiting an offer, by June deadline.
-These acceptances are classified as 'Other Main Scheme Choice'.
+Please note: 'Insurance choice' and 'firm choice' values are based on the applicant's response to an offer as at the June deadline.
+There are 10,000 to 20,000 acceptances to a main scheme choice each year where the applicant has not responded, or is awaiting an offer, by the June deadline.
+These acceptances are classified as 'Other main scheme choice'.